-We have now run into a spell of very cold weather, the winter flowering cherry can bring a pink warmth to your garden however.
+We have now run into a spell of very cold weather, the winter flowering cherry tree can bring a pink warmth to your garden however.

 Prunus subhirtella Autumnalis Rosea produces small, semi-double, pink tinged flowers, emerging from dark pink buds, intermittently from November through to March.
 This Pink Winter flowering Cherry is a small, rounded tree with spreading branches with slightly pendulous tips.
 The green leaves emerge in late spring before turning to yellow and orange in the autumn.